32blogby Studio Mitsu

 On this page

-This article shows you how to combine OpenAI's Whisper with FFmpeg to fully automate subtitle generation.
-We'll build a pipeline that goes from raw video all the way to a subtitled output in a single script: audio extraction → transcription → SRT generation → subtitle burning.
+This article shows you how to combine Whisper with FFmpeg to fully automate subtitle generation.
+We'll build a pipeline that goes from raw video all the way to a subtitled output in one script: audio extraction → transcription → SRT generation → subtitle burning.

 Eliminate the Subtitle Bottleneck